Reliability Bounds for Dependent Fading Wireless Channels: Introduction

 However, most of the previous work on performance of diversity systems in fading wireless channels only considers the case of independent or positively correlated fading processes \cite{Alouini2002}.
 In this work, we will partly answer the Question 2 above and provide bounds for cases which are relevant for the fading wireless channels.
 However, please note that the related Question 1 is still open in general, even for the case $n=2$ \cite{Wang2016}.

+In this work, we adapt fundamental results from operations research to the reliability of wireless communication links and based on this transfer, it is possible to obtain the characterization of worst- and best-case fading correlations in diversity systems.
 We provide both upper and lower bounds on various performance metrics for fading wireless channels with monotone marginal densities allowing dependent fading processes.
 The performance metrics include $\varepsilon$-outage capacity and, as a special case, the zero-outage capacity.
 The main contributions are summarized in the following. \begin{itemize} \item In Theorem~\ref{thm:bounds-outage-identical}, we provide lower and upper bounds for fading channels where all fading coefficients $\abs{h_i}^2\sim F$ follow the same distribution with a monotone density.
-The bounds are tight and are achieved by a certain joint distribution. \item We show the suprising results that the best-case distribution achieves strictly positive values for all monotone fading gain distributions. \item Theorem~\ref{thm:bounds-outage-different} extends the result from Theorem~\ref{thm:bounds-outage-identical} to channels with arbitrary and different monotone marginal densities $\abs{h_i}^2\sim F_i$.
+The bounds are tight and are achieved by a certain joint distribution. \item We show the surprising results that the best-case distribution achieves strictly positive values for all monotone fading gain distributions. \item Theorem~\ref{thm:bounds-outage-different} extends the result from Theorem~\ref{thm:bounds-outage-identical} to channels with arbitrary and different monotone marginal densities $\abs{h_i}^2\sim F_i$.
 In general, these bounds are not tight. \item For perfect \gls{csit}, the best and worst-case are shown where the worst case corresponds to completely dependent, i.e., comonotonic fading channels. \item The derived results are applied to the typical Rayleigh fading model and the bounds are stated explicitly, including channels with different large-scale fading. \item From the numerical assessment, the two most interesting observations are 1) the large impact of the joint distribution on the $\varepsilon$-outage capacity and 2) for the best-case joint distribution, the zero-outage capacity, with and without \gls{csit}, converges with increasing diversity dimension $n$. \end{itemize}